 But feel free to get creative—there are many other ways email retargeting can be used to increase sales:

 Remember, for a successful sales campaign over the Black Friday weekend, it needs to be more than "send one and done."
 You'll want to start priming your email subscribers before Black Friday comes.
-Most consumers are already planning their Black Friday shopping sprees long before Black Friday arrives.
+Most consumers plan their Black Friday shopping sprees long before Black Friday arrives.
 If you wait until Black Friday to announce your sales and specials, your emails will sit unopened in an inbox lost in a sea of other promotional email offers while your audience is already out shopping.
-For your most successful campaigns, start promoting your Black Friday specials closer to the beginning of November.
-The day after Halloween is often regarded as the start of the Holiday season.
+Start promoting your Black Friday specials for your most successful campaigns closer to the beginning of November.
+The day after Halloween is often considered the start of the Holiday season.
 So it will be the perfect time to start engaging with your audience and letting them know what great offers you have in store for them.

 Then, through the weeks leading up to Black Friday, continue to nurture your audience.
 Remind them of the coming specials and why these specials make such great gifts for the people on their list.
 Everyone wants to be a hero over the holidays, so show them how your products will do just that for them.

-You can send coupon codes and incentives to your current subscriber list to help nurture them and ultimately improve your conversation rate.
+You can send coupon codes and incentives to your current subscriber list to help nurture them and improve your conversation rate.
 Consumers appreciate gift cards and coupons that will help them save money.
-If a consumer doesn’t purchase right away, you can send them an exclusive offer that best suits their need.
+If a consumer doesn’t purchase immediately, you can send them an exclusive offer that best suits their needs.

 Statistics indicate that coupons can be a great way to encourage future sales:

-Instead, create a bundled offer that has high _perceived_ value based on the premiums you include in the bundle, but has relatively low fixed costs.
-This way, you can offer a $300 sale on a bundle that has a consumer perceived value $1,000.
-In reality, you never truly discounted your core product; rather, you added additional items that have high perceived value but low overhead.
+Instead, create a bundled offer with high-perceived value based on the premiums you include in the bundle but with relatively low fixed costs.
+This way, you can offer a $300 sale on a bundle with a consumer-perceived value of $1,000.
+In reality, you never truly discounted your core product; instead, you added additional items with high perceived value but low overhead.

-Using this strategy that big-box retailers have used for decades creates a large profit margin with high perceived value and customer demand.
+Big-box retailers have used this strategy for decades, creating a large profit margin with high perceived value and customer demand.

-It’s no surprise that consumers expect to be informed of deals weeks or even months prior to Black Friday.
+Unsurprisingly, consumers expect to be informed of deals weeks or months before Black Friday.
 Since it’s easy for your email to get lost in a sea of others, you should build momentum by sending out a series of emails before the big day to generate excitement from your consumers about your products.
-Most marketers consider the days just post-Halloween to be the official start of the holiday season, so you should start sending out promotions then.
-By getting started with targeted marketing early, you may even make some sales before Black Friday even arrives.
+Most marketers consider the days just post-Halloween to be the official start of the holiday season, so you should send out promotions then.
+By starting targeted marketing early, you may even make some sales before Black Friday arrives.

-While generating excitement about your product is great, you should use this push to build up and retain your email subscriber list.
+While generating excitement about your product is excellent, you should use this push to build up and retain your email subscriber list.

 Send your customers unmissable gift guides and invite them to create wish lists.
-Given the emails a themed look and get them to click through with genuinely attractive offers.
+Give the emails a themed look and get them to click through with genuinely attractive offers.

 Now it’s your turn.
-Kickstart your Black Friday email campaign this holiday season with these great tips from the experts.
+Kickstart your Black Friday email campaign this holiday season with these great tips from the experts, and Mailmunch!